stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Precision Map
 +++++++++++++

-The amount of storage (in bytes) associated with a particular LFRic precision is currently defined in a kernel, they are allocated a set amount of memory.
+This gives the amount of storage (in bytes) associated with a particular LFRic precision.
+The values for 'r_tran', 'r_solver', 'r_def', 'r_bl' and 'r_phys' are set within LFRic infrastructure according to CPP ifdefs.
-This amount, given in bytes, is currently defined in the precision map within the LFRic API *and* the LFRic infrastructure.

-The values for 'r_tran', 'r_solver', 'r_def', 'r_bl' and 'r_phys' are set
-within LFRic infrastructure according to CPP ifdefs.
 The values given in the configuration file are the defaults. 'l_def' is included in the dictionary so that it contains a complete record of the various precision symbols used in LFRic.

 .. note:: Storing the precision map in the LFRic API within PSyclone is a